Children under 12 should not cross the road alone. They still don't understand danger and can't judge how far away a car is or how fast it's moving.

 Teach them to not go near moving vehicles.
 Teach them to look out for reversing vehicles.

-Show them the blind spots so that they further understand the importance of safety.
+Show them the blind spots so that they understand that a driver cannot always see them.